• English

 ihy-ask-aladdin

-At the Dandera temple in the Mammisi Ihy is represented as a young boy who is naked.
-He wore side locks of braided hair which shows that his age was not more than 14 years.
-One of his hands is seen holding a finger to his mouth while in the second he holds a Sistrum which is a rattle made of bronze or brass and is sacred.
-He is shown wearing the sacred meant necklace and a white and red Pschent crown which is decorated with the uraeus.
+At the Dandera temple in the Mammisi, Ihy is represented as a naked young boy.
+He wore side locks of braided hair, showing his age was not more than 14 years.
+One of his hands is seen holding a finger to his mouth, while in the second, he has a sistrum, a sacred rattle made of bronze or brass.
+He is shown wearing a religious necklace and a white and red Pschent crown decorated with the uraeus.

 Some more about Ihy